-Over the up and down whine, we communicated in simple abbreviated statements.
+Over the up-and-down whine, we communicated in simple abbreviated statements.
 I could see from dad's eyes that he was barely still with me.
-We spent our last several minutes sharing our love as he expressed what was on his heart.
+We spent our last several minutes sharing our love as he expressed what was in his heart.
 I asked him, "Afraid of dying?"

 His answer was clear.
 He wrote in all capital letters: "NO!"
-Then, he motioned for me to clear the screen and wrote, "just gettin' there."
+Then, he motioned for me to clear the screen and wrote, "Just gettin' there."
 So, I said, you are not afraid of dying, just the process of getting there.
-He then nodded yes and pointed upward and gave a weak wink.
+He then nodded yes and pointed upward, then gave a weak wink.
 Then, as his last words to me, he motioned me to erase, then wrote, "Take care of your mom!"

 Last words, especially when everyone knows they are the last words, carry great significance.
 They echo in our hearts through the generations.
 I remember these words and facial expressions, now over four decades old, as if they were yesterday.
 They still inspire and inform me in my actions today.

 Jesus' last words on the cross are significant to us.
 However, the words Jesus wants us most to remember are his last words before ascending back to the Father.
 These words should inform and inspire us as his disciples.
 They should be the words that shape our mission and guide our work as disciples.
 Jesus intentionally chose these to be his last words, and he gave them with an emphasis on his authority to use them as his commands for us as his people: